den-wdi-1/project-2/readme.md

 * **User stories define what a specific type of user wants to accomplish with your application**.
 It's tempting to just make them _todo lists_ for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it'll help you know what ot build

 * **Write pseudocode before you write actual code.** Thinking through the logic of something helps.
 This goes especially for the `business logic` of your app.
 For example in the first potential idea below, the business logic refers to the construction of the Haiku.

 ---

+### Weekend Preparation

+Over the weekend, figure out what kind of app you would like to create, and begin your planning process.
+Be prepared to present your plan to your consultants and your fellow developers.
+Create a repo for your project, and send a link to your consultants.
+We will be expecting all of the following to be included in that repo's README by Monday.

+1. A brief description of your app's idea.
+Be sure to include front-end and back-end details.
+2. A link to a Trello board with at least 5 relevant user stories.
+3. At least one image showing the design of your app (e.g. wireframe, whiteboard, napkin drawing).
+4. A description of at least 4 routes: 1 each of GET, POST, PUT, and DELETE.

+---